“Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.”

 We are working toward a future where we live in harmony with nature, where our economy serves the people rather than the people serving the economy, where neighbors work side-by-side to build a world that lives up to our ideals of fairness, inclusion, and justice.

-LOCATION: Helena, Montana.
+LOCATION: Billings, Montana.

 This is very much a “people” job.

-After an orientation in Billings, this position will relocate to Helena, the Montana state capital.
 This is a permanent, salaried, and exempt position.